minprog/webapps/projects/3 pizza/content.md

   for large and small versions of the same dish?
 Where do toppings fit into your model for pizzas, and how do you calculate the ultimate price of a pizza?
 How will you make the custom add-ons for the subs work?

+## Constraints

+* You should not use jQuery.
+Using JavaScript is not required for this project, but if you use it, you should show off your newly learning ES6 skills from lecture!

 ## FAQs